papagorgio23/AISports_Chatbot/data/nlu.md

 - What type of investment opportunities are there?
 - I need to make money
 - i'm fine...
 I need help making some money
+- I feel like I want to invest with you guys

 ## intent:picks
 - do you give out free picks?